StorONE Blog

 How the Enterprise Storage Platform Exponentially Lowers Costs

 At StorONE, we want you to be the hero of IT and the IT team to be the heroes of the organization.
 To be that hero you need to address the reason that storage costs so much; inefficient storage software.
-A turnkey storage system or software-defined storage system won’t solve the efficiency problem.
+A turnkey storage system or software defined storage system won’t solve the efficiency problem.
 Instead, you need a storage platform that is powerful enough to meet all your storage needs.
 The platform should at the same time reduce storage costs and simplify storage management.
 A storage platform approach leads to dramatically lower costs, better performance, and better data resiliency.

 Our Storage Engine makes you the hero.
 It lowers storage costs by achieving maximum resource efficiency and delivering advanced data protection features like S1:vRAID, S1:Snap, and S1:Sync.